 The Bible translations issue needs a balanced approach.

 We primarily use the NKJV in our ministry.
 We believe it’s important not to let the controversy over Bible versions become our main focus or an unnecessary point of division.
-We’ve decided not to make it a major issue even though we the manuscript issue.
+We’ve decided not to make it a major issue even though we understand the manuscript issue.

 We think it’s acceptable for Christians to have other translations and use them, but we also believe that we should exercise caution.
 The NIV, for example, is a helpful thought-for-thought paraphrase which can be helpful in reading Old Testament narratives, but it does have some problems.
 Click here for cautions on the NIV: www.trinitarianbiblesociety.org/site/articles/niv.asp